tommasorigon/India-SequentiaLogit/results.md

 ## Age effect

 The `age` effect is obtained by computing the posterior mean of each function f_k().
 The first step consists in constructing the B-spline basis function evaluated among the grid of values 15,...,49.
+This is done by using the `spline.des` function from the `splines` R package.

 ```r